anjalikm05/HRMS/README.md

   * npm install
 * start the Node Server
   * node index.js
-* you should see your console.log message show up in your console, with port number 3000.
+* You should see your console.log message show up in your console, with port number 3000.

 ## 2. Angular server - Frontend
 * navigate to the web folder